 - Post your permit in a location that can be seen by the building inspector from the road in front of the house.

-- You must have an inspection of the hole for the footing before the footing is poured.
+- You must schedule a 102 pier/deck footing inspection of the hole for the footing before the footing is poured.

 - If footing hole is approved, start construction of the deck.
 If not approved, correct the deficiencies and call for another inspection.

-- Any deck 40” or less from grade to the top of the deck requires a concealment inspection before decking is installed.
+- Any deck 42” or less from grade to the bottom of the lowest floor framing member requires a concealment inspection before decking, stair treads or trim that conceals structural elements or connections is installed.
+See PWC Policy 4.2.8 Residential Floor Framing Inspections which also applies to decks.